1997 Albanian civil unrest: Gangs

 Taking advantage of the chaotic situation, criminal groups armed themselves and took control of entire cities.
 Most leaders had been imprisoned in Greece but suddenly escaped and returned to Albania.
-The most notable case is that of Zani Caushi, who escaped from the high-security prison in Larissa in February 1997 and, with a group of associates, established the gang of Çole in Vlorë.
+The most notable case is that of Zani Çaushi, who escaped from the high-security prison in Larissa in February 1997 and, with a group of associates, established the gang of Çole in Vlorë.

-In Vlorë, five gangs emerged, but two dominated the city: the gang of Zani and the gang of Gaxhai.
+In Vlorë, five gangs emerged, but two dominated the city: the Zani and Gaxhai gangs.
 The city's activity began at 10:00 a.m., when people gathered in Flag's Square to listen to the Committee of Rescue, and ended at 1:00 p.m.
 After that hour, the streets were deserted, with only gang members remaining active.
 The gangs announced through speakers and flyers that others should stay indoors due to impending fighting.

 Each night brought attacks involving explosives and gunfire, leaving dozens dead.
 In Berat, Altin Dardha's rule was particularly harsh.
 In Lushnjë, Aldo Bare's gang held control, with one of their worst crimes being the beheading of an opponent.
 The cities ruled by gangs included Vlorë, Berat, Tepelenë, Memaliaj, Ballsh, Sarandë, Gjirokastër, Lushnjë, Pogradec, Çërrik, and Tropojë.